pcagas/hyde/README.md

 # About

 This is Hyde, a web UX for the Gkeyll code.
-The goal of the project is to provide a web-drive UX for Gkeyll that allows editing input files, running code, doing viz and maintaining notes.
+The goal of the project is to provide a browser-driven UX for Gkeyll that allows editing input files, running code, doing viz and maintaining notes.
 Also provided are a source code browser.

 # Documentation